JackInSightsV2/Semantic-Media-Compression/04-ethical-considerations/authenticity-truth-preservation.md

 Semantic media compression creates new vectors for misinformation propagation:

-**Semantic Pollution**: False information embedded in JSON data can be amplified and made more convincing through high-quality AI regeneration
+**Semantic Pollution**: False information embedded in JSON data can be amplified.
-**Context Manipulation**: Accurate semantic elements can be recombined in misleading ways during the regeneration process **Authority Transfer**: AI-generated content may inherit perceived credibility from legitimate source materials **Scale Multiplication**: The efficiency of semantic compression enables rapid mass production of convincing but potentially false content
+**Context Manipulation**: Accurate semantic elements can be recombined in misleading ways.
+**Authority Transfer**: AI-generated content may inherit perceived credibility from legitimate source materials.

 ### Detection and Prevention Strategies